-(Psalms 66:19) But truly God has listened; he has attended to the voice of my prayer.
+(Psalms 66:19) But verily God hath heard me; he hath attended to the voice of my prayer.

 When we look back, we can see where God has truly listened to our prayers!
 He has listened to our heart cry and bestowed on us what is best for us.
 God has listened to the very words of our prayers and has respected our communication with Him, both rational and sometimes irrational requests, and has met all our real needs.